Video Analysis

 What I witnessed in person and my initial reaction

 The device was always in motion, and its speed remained constant except for the vertical movement I described earlier.
 About a second after I first saw the drone, it quickly switched directions by tilting its top light and began moving away from me on its x-axis.
 After traveling away from me for 2-3 seconds, it repeated this same side-to-side movement.
-Once it was near the middle of the intersection, the drone angled its top and bottom lights perfectly vertical before descending and moving a few feet closer to the ground.
-Then, it moved towards me again, performing its same tilt and side-to-side movement a few more times.
+Once the drone completed a couple of repeated lateral movements, it moved near the middle of the intersection and angled its top and bottom lights perfectly vertical before descending and moving a few feet below window level.
+Then, it shifted back to its horizontal mode and moved towards me again, performing its same side-to-side movement a few more times.
 After this movement, my memory went completely blank, and the drone now appeared to be directly in front of me, positioned just a few inches in front of the tree on the opposite sidewalk.
 At this moment, the drone was ascending at a perfect 90-degree angle relative to the ground.
-As it began to slowly ascend in front of me, I got the best view of the warp pattern in the middle of the drone.
-This is also where I experienced the double memory and other conscious effects that I mentioned in the next section.
-After it finished this movement, it traveled in a wavelike motion close to the intersection, but this time it was much closer to the apartments, and its altitude was around window level.
-As it flew to this position, it didn't fly in a perfectly vertical or horizontal motion on its x and y axes as it did previously; it was swimming in a wave pattern like a dolphin in water.
-When the drone was close to the edge of the building, it activated "float mode," its final, and in my opinion, its most beautiful mode of flight.
+As it began to slowly ascend in front of me, I got a clear view of the warped light in the core of the drone.
+This is also when I experienced a severely warped view of the surrounding space, memory loss, and other conscious effects that I detail in the next section.
+After it finished this movement, it ascended diagonally in a wavelike motion and flew next to the intersection.
+After it finished its ascent from below window level, it was much closer to the corner of the apartment building, and it operated at around window level in the crosswalk next to the tree and the lampstand.
+When the drone was close to the tree and the lampstand, it activated "float mode," its final, and in my opinion, its most beautiful mode of flight.

 Active spacetime Manipulation